 Our Labour Relations Advisors will help resolve conflicts informally wherever possible.
 In our experience, informal processes are:

 A grievance is a formal conflict resolution process.
-Many are related to provisions in the Collective Agreements but Financial Officers can also file a grievance over other issues.
+Many are related to provisions in the Collective Agreements but members can also file a grievance over other issues.
 Generally speaking, a grievance can be filed over any breach of the terms and conditions of employment.

 Staffing complaints are complaints brought to the Public Service Labour Relations and Employment Board.
 The board has the authority to intervene in the following types of staffing complaints: